 - You can sprout the grain and grind it yourself.
 This is the option that takes the most time and is the most economical.
 If you have the inclination to learn how to sprout yourself, you can learn from the 2 video lessons I have filmed on the subject by clicking here.

-I would suggest that pizza crust be your first dish to try with sprouted flour.
-It is easy and fun to work the dough with your hands and something the kids can get involved with when you make pizza for dinner.
+I would suggest that sprouted flour pizza crust be your first dish to try.
+Making sprouted flour pizza crusts is easy, and it is fun to work the dough with your hands.
+The kids can get involved with this task when you make pizza for dinner.

 Backside Bonus: Sprouted flour is much more filling that unsprouted flour, so don’t be surprised if you can only eat one or two slices of sprouted flour pizza where you could eat more with an unsprouted crust!